Table of Contents

 - Transferases

-- Transfer a group (not hydrogen) between molecules.
+- Transfer a functional group (other than hydrogen) between molecules.

 - Hydrolases